microsoft/langchain-for-beginners/README.md

 ## 👫 Meet Other Learners, Get Your Questions Answered

-If you get stuck or have any questions about building AI Agents, join our dedicated Discord Channel in the [Azure AI Foundry Community Discord](https://aka.ms/langchain-foundry/discord).
+If you get stuck or have any questions about building AI Agents, join our dedicated LangChain Discord Channel in the [Azure AI Foundry Community Discord](https://aka.ms/langchain-foundry/discord).

 ## 🙏 Want to help?